raleel/mythras-srd/0008_Creatures.md

 #### Flying

-The creature automatically succeeds in everyday moving and manoeuvring whilst flying, andflying and need not roll their Fly skill unless attempting an unusually difficult task, such as flying against a powerful wind, evading a ranged attack in the air, or out-manoeuvringoutmanoeuvring an aerial foe.
-A flyer may substitute the Fly skill (base STR+DEX) for Evade whilst fighting whilst aloft.
+The creature automatically succeeds in everyday moving and maneuvering whilst flying and need not roll their Fly skill unless attempting an unusually difficult task, such as flying against a powerful wind, evading a ranged attack in the air, or outmaneuvering an aerial foe.
+A flier may substitute the Fly skill (base STR+DEX) for Evade whilst fighting whilst aloft.

 #### Formidable Natural Weapons

-This creature is able tocan actively parry or deflect attacks using its natural weapons.
-This is due to a combination of fighting style and possessing natural armament being formed from resilient substances such as horn, chitin or bone which are able tocan shrug off damage from manufactured weapons.
+This creature can actively parry or deflect attacks using its natural weapons.
+This is due to a combination of fighting style and possessing natural armament being formed from resilient substances such as horn, chitin or bone which can shrug off damage from manufactured weapons.
 Note that creatures lacking this trait either rely on their natural armor to turn blows or use Evade.

 #### Frenzy

 When wounded or exposed to a particular substance – blood for instance – the creature must succeed in a Willpower roll or enter a frenzy.
 The frenzy lasts a number of rounds equal to the creature's CON.
 During the frenzy they must only spend Combat Actions on attacking or moving towards combat.
 Spellcasting, parrying, evading, and anything else is forbidden; all thoughts of self-preservation washed away in a red haze.
 In return, the creature no longer suffers pain or fatigue, and is impervious to mental control.
-During this timetime, it is immune to all the detrimental effects of Serious Wounds, although a Major Wound will still incapacitate.
+During this time, it is immune to all the detrimental effects of Serious Wounds, although a Major Wound will still incapacitate.
 If still alive, once the frenzy finishes the creature automatically gains a fatigue level of Exhausted.

 #### Gaze Attack